 A large part of this exploration will be modern stress and trauma, and what this means for our bodies, minds, yoga teaching and practice; on and off the mat.
 Charlotte Watts gathers together strands of her courses on Teaching Yoga for Stress and Burnout, and for ME/Chronic Fatigue (for Yogacampus) and her recent books Yoga Therapy for Digestive Health (Singing Dragon 2018) and The De-Stress Effect (Hay House 2015), for an experiential dive into how we can view symptoms of 21st century living through the lens of the Yoga Model of Wellness.

-Each week is a three-hour evening session with homework given to enquire through practice, self-reflection, reading and viewing, the themes taught and discussed each week.
+Throughout the course (whichever format) there will be accompanying directed home exploration to enquire through practice, self-reflection, reading and viewing, the themes taught and discussed each session.
 This will build up knowledge and experience of the aspects covered, as well as providing a supportive framework for self-healing and observing our deeper needs within a busy world of high expectations and goal orientation.
-Subjects such as trauma, posture, interoception and proprioception, the enteric nervous system and language will be woven into a longer story of self-enquiry that can feed into teaching skills.
+Subjects such as fascia, the vagus nerve, trauma, posture, interoception and proprioception, the enteric nervous system, body psychotherapy and language will be woven into a longer story of somatic self-enquiry that can feed into teaching skills.

-There will be an hour’s lead practice each week – this will be recorded (sound only) for you to follow again in your own time, so that you don’t need to take notes but be fully present in the practice.
-This will bring in asana, somatic practices (eg from Feldenkrais and Tias Little’s SATYA training), breath consciousness, sounding/mantra and meditation.
+The practices for each theme (see below) will be recorded (sound only) for you to follow again in your own time, so that you don’t need to take notes but be fully present in the practice.
+This will bring in asana, somatic practices (eg from Thomas Hanna, Feldenkrais and Tias Little’s SATYA training), breath consciousness, sounding/mantra and meditation.

 Yoga philosophy will be brought in as relevant to the course material, to also explore what aspects such as the yamas, gunas, koshas and chakras bring to new understandings of stress, trauma, fascia, movement patterns and self-regulation.
 The course will support the needs of teachers to foster their own resources and self-protection from burnout and compassion fatigue as they help and hold space for others.